TeacherGaming/slate/source/includes/sdk_http.md

 ## In-game Flow

 1. User login
-  * Successful login needs to be done before any data can be sent to TeacherGaming Desk (except anonymous event data)
+  * Successful login needs to be done before any data can be sent to TeacherGaming Desk
 2. Start calling playing game once every 60 seconds
   * After login is successful.
 This will inform the TeacherGaming Desk system that the user is currently playing the game and the user can be tracked.
 Also the TeacherGaming Desk Teacher Dashboard shows that the user is currently playing the game.
 3. Update player state as it changes in game